kanaria69/Mainecoco/README.md

-## Two guys walked into a bar, the third one ducked.
+## Where do young cows eat lunch?
+In the calf-ateria.